tomjvdps/react-native-terminal-component/README.md

 1. View the `/demo-cli` directory for an example of usage in Node.js
 2. View the `/demo-web` directory for an example of usage in plain HTML and JavaScript
 3. Visit the [React Terminal Component website](https://github.com/rohanchandra/react-terminal-component) for usage with HTML, CSS, JavaScript and React
+4. View the `/demo-rn` directory for an example of usage in React Native.

 ## Building